soumya-kole/TrickySQL/README.md

 # TRICKY SQL

-This repository contains tricky and advance level SQLS
+This repository contains tricky and advance level SQLs frequently asked in the job interviews

 ## Prerequisite